Airspan Networks

-Airspan Networks is an American telecommunications company headquartered in Boca Raton, Florida.
+Airspan Networks is an American telecommunications company, headquartered in Boca Raton, Florida.
 The company develops Radio Access Network technology including the Sprint 'Magic Box' and cells (both small and macro) for the Rakuten virtualized network.

 Airspan was originally a product division of DSC Communications, a manufacturer of telephone switching equipment.
 Original products included a CDMA-based radio platform used for the fixed wireless market.
 In 1998, the company separated from DSC Communications and announced Eric Stonestrom as CEO and President.

 Airspan originally focused its product line on the small cell and mini-macro equipment market, used by mobile operators to extend wireless services.
 Through the acquisition of Mimosa Networks in 2018, the company entered the market for fixed wireless solutions which are used in commercial, enterprise and operator networks for wireless backhaul and access applications.

-Airspan's 5G NR development program is focused on mmWave, Sub 6GHz, Massive MIMO, and Open Virtual RAN architectures.
+Airspan's 5G NR development program is focused on mmWave, Sub 6 GHz, Massive MIMO, and Open Virtual RAN architectures.
 The company also offers fixed wireless access and backhaul solutions for PTP (point-to-point) and PTMP (point-to-multi-point) applications through its Mimosa Products.

 In March, 2019, Airspan announced a partnership with Google in support of CBRS services.

 In August 2021, Airspan completed a business combination with New Beginnings Acquisition Corp.
 The newly-renamed "Airspan Networks Holdings Inc. then began trading on the NYSE American under the ticker symbol MIMO.